myIR, payments and more

 A key theme of the OECD's plan for combatting base erosion and profit shifting has been improved transparency.
 In 2015 G20 finance ministers endorsed a new international standard which requires Inland Revenue to exchange certain types of rulings with its tax treaty partners.

 The standard applies to these types of rulings:

 - cross-border unilateral advance pricing agreements and any other cross-border unilateral tax ruling covering transfer pricing or the application of transfer pricing principles

 - cross-border rulings giving a unilateral downward adjustment to the taxpayer's taxable profits in the country giving the ruling

 - related party conduit rulings.

 The obligation to exchange information on these rulings applies not only to future rulings, but also to past rulings that relate to earlier years.
-It has been agreed that information on rulings that have been issued on or after 1 January 2010 and were still in effect as from 1 January 2014 must be exchanged.
+It was agreed that information on rulings that were issued on or after 1 January 2010 and were still in effect as from 1 January 2014 must be exchanged.

-Inland Revenue will be implementing this new standard during 2016.
+Inland Revenue began implementing this new standard during 2016.